danyellambert/quantik-projet-s7/README.md

 ## Repository Structure

 > The exact layout can vary slightly across branches; below is the typical structure used by the tournament runner and GUI.
-The **MCTS** implementations listed here match the versions in this repository snapshot.

 ```
 quantik-test/